legoodmanner/jukedrummer-demo/index.md

 Author: [Yueh-Kao Wu](), [Ching-Yu Chiu](https://github.com/SunnyCYC), [Yi-Hsuan Yang](http://mac.citi.sinica.edu.tw/~yang/)

 ## Abstract
 This is the demo page of Jukedrummer, the work generates a drum track in the audio domain to play along to a user-provided drum-free recording.
 Specifically, using paired data of drumless tracks and the corresponding human-made drum tracks, we train 2 vector-quantized variation autoencoders (VQ-VAE) to discretize both drumless and drum Mel spectrogram.
 Subsequently, we also train the Transformer to improvise the drum part of an unseen drumless recording with these discretized drum tokens.
 Finally, we use MelGAN as Vocoder to transform our Mel spectrogram decoded by the decoder of VQ-VAE into the audio wave.
 This demo page contains several results of our attempts at different domain inputs.
-According to our observation, our model is capable to perform functionally when using most of our testing data as input which is divided from the joined dataset of MUSDB18, MedleyDB, and MixingSecret prior to our training.
-However, the results are relatively unacceptable when using album recording drumless music outside our joined dataset as input.
-We conjecture that our model is sensitive to audio compression, original sample rate, or even mixing.
-This generalizability issue remains a significant problem that demands to be solved in future works.

 ## Model Structure & Configurations